matthuynh/survival-games/README.md

 ### Workflow for deploying new builds to production
 VERY IMPORTANT: To keep our git log looking nice, please follow the steps below carefully when deploying!!
 You may follow this workflow after following the steps above (ie. you already have a working instance of this application up on Heroku).
 Whenever you want your changes are made to be made live, you will need to re-deploy the app
 0. Test your changes.
-If you have the `client/build` folder, be sure to delete it `rm -rof build` before the next step
+If you have the `client/build` folder, be sure to delete it `rm -rf build` before the next step
 1. Add and commit your changes to Git `git add --all`, `git commit -m <message>`
 2. Build the front-end: `cd client && npm run build`
     - This uses CRA's webpack to build our front-end files
 3. Notice that you will now have a `client/build` folder.
 Don't push this to `remote` (GitHub!)!!11!
-    - Create a temp commit: `git commit -m "Temporary Commit for Heroku"`
+    - Create a temp commit: `git add --all && git commit -m "Temporary Commit for Heroku"`
+        - We will be reverting this commit later
     - Deploy to heroku: `git push heroku master --force`
         - You will know if you successfully deployed the build if you see something like this:
             ```